AlxHnr/nano-backup/HACKING.md

 StringView dirname = strSplitPath(path).head;

 /* Strings are not always null-terminated.
-Use the function strRaw() to get a terminated C string.
+Use the function strLegacyRaw() to get a terminated C string.
 It will copy and terminate the given StringView if required.
 It takes a pointer to growable memory as the second argument.
 See the examples in `third-party/CRegion/README.md` for more informations. */ char *reusable_buffer = NULL;

-raw_c_function(strRaw(dirname, &reusable_buffer));
+raw_c_function(strLegacyRaw(dirname, &reusable_buffer));
 ```

 ## Testing